Anna Watson (comics): Fictional character biography

 Anna Watson is depicted as Mary Jane Watson's aunt, an old friend of Aunt May, and a recurring character in various Spider-Man titles.
 She is depicted as filling the same role of surrogate mother in Mary Jane's life as May does for Peter Parker.
 For a period of time when May was believed to be dead, she moved in with Peter and Mary Jane.
 While initially very supportive of Peter, she becomes suspicious with his long absences and unreliability.

 Other versions

-Amazing Spider-Man: Renew Your Vows
+The Amazing Spider-Man: Renew Your Vows

-During the "Secret Invasion" storyline in the pages of "Amazing Spider-Man: Renew Your Vows", Anna Watson has become the great-aunt of Annie Parker and was seen as a photo.
-She was later mentioned to have died at some point.
+An alternate universe version of Anna Watson appears in The Amazing Spider-Man: Renew Your Vows.
+This version is the great-aunt of Annie-May Parker.
+She is later mentioned to have died.

-MC2
+The Amazing Spider-Girl

-In the "MC2" reality, Anna Watson has become the great-aunt of Mayday Parker.
+An alternate universe version of Anna Watson from the MC2 reality appears in The Amazing Spider-Girl, who is the great-aunt of Mayday Parker.

-Ultimate Universe
+Ultimate Spider-Man

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
-Anna Watson attended the Parker family's Christmas party with Madeline Watson, Gayle Watson, and J. Jonah Jameson.
+An alternate universe version of Anna Watson from Earth-6160 appears in Ultimate Spider-Man.